Veteran journalist Rahimullah Yusufzai passes away

 He took admission in the famous DJ Science College, Karachi.
 Simultaneously, he continued doing odd jobs to bear his educational expenses and support his family as well.

-After his graduation, he got an opportunity to serve as a copy holder in an English daily newspaper and from here his journey towards excellence started.
-He moved to Islamabad after working in Karachi for a few years and here he served in a research organisation.
+After his graduation, he got an opportunity to serve as copy holder in an English daily newspaper and from here his journey towards excellence started.
+He moved to Islamabad after working in Karachi for a few years and here he served some research organisation.

 Later, he joined The Muslim, an English Daily as bureau chief, in Peshawar.
 In early 90s, when The News was launched, he joined it as bureau chief in Peshawar and later he was elevated as Resident Editor.
 He continued serving in The News till his last breath.